 South Central Water Trial

-The south central market trial will be staged and collaborative to build understanding and confidence.
-The government will work closely with stakeholders to define institutional arrangements and governance.
-The trial will initially focus on more clearly understanding trade opportunities and barriers.
-It will be important to build understanding of the grid through improved system information and modelling.
+The south central market trial will be collaborative, building understanding and confidence for all potential users.
+DELWP will work closely with stakeholders to define institutional arrangements and governance.
+The trial will initially focus on more clearly understanding the opportunities and barriers that market development would present.